Fall of Mogadishu: Background

+Before the full-scale invasion began, more than 10,000 ENDF troops had been built up in deep inside Somalia since the first incursion in June 2006.
+Much of the Bay and Bakool regions had already been occupied by Ethiopian troops.
+Days before the full scale invasion, there 20,000 Ethiopian troops were stationed in and around Baidoa, the capital of Bay region, while the ICU claimed the figure deployed in Somalia had risen to over 30,000.

-After series of military defeats following a week a fighting, the Islamic Courts Union began withdrawing it forces across its front lines almost simultaneously.
+The first battle of the full-scale invasion erupted on 19 December 2006 at the battlefield of Idaale, 60 kilometres south of Baidoa.
+After taking mounting losses following a week a fighting against the Ethiopian National Defence Force in open battle, the Islamic Courts Union began withdrawing it forces across its front lines almost simultaneously.
+American gunships, including helicopters and the AC-130 provided air support for Ethiopian troops.
+During this fighting the Ethiopian Air Force bombed Mogadishu airport, killing several people in an airstrike.

 The TFG envoy to Ethiopia announced they would lay siege to Mogadishu until it surrendered, rather than directly assault the city.
-"We are not going to fight for Mogadishu to avoid civilian casualties…Our troops will surround Mogadishu until they surrender," he told reporters in Addis Ababa.
+"We are not going to fight for Mogadishu to avoid civilian casualties...Our troops will surround Mogadishu until they surrender," he told reporters in Addis Ababa.
 On 26 December, Ethiopian PM Meles Zenawi announced the Ethiopia troops were not planning to enter Mogadishu.

 On 27 December, the Islamic Courts vowed to wage a guerilla movement that would extend for "years and years and years."
 That day ENDF/TFG forces advanced on Mogadishu from two directions and residents began fleeing the capital.
-The city was reported to be in an anarchic state as Islamists fighters began withdrawing and changing uniforms.
+The city was reported to be in an anarchic state as Islamists fighters began withdrawing or changing uniforms and melting into the population.
 The drug Khat, which had been banned by the ICU, returned to public sale.
 As Ethiopian troops approached, they were accompanied by the warlords who the ICU had defeated in mid-2006.
 The Ethiopians allowed the warlords to regain control over the fiefdoms they had previously lost to the courts.